Chanzwastaken/NotKeyLogger/README.md

 - Testing keyboard inputs.
 - Educational purposes for understanding how keyloggers work.
 - Learning about Python multithreading and file handling.
+- Stealing your friend gaming account! (not recommended)

 ---